User-friendly introduction to PAC-Bayes bounds: Bound in Expectation

 In particular, for $\tilde{\rho} = \hat{\rho}_\lambda$ the Gibbs posterior,

-\end{thm} These bounds in expectation are very convenient tools from a pedagogical point of view.
+\end{theorem} These bounds in expectation are very convenient tools from a pedagogical point of view.
 Indeed, in Section~\ref{section:oracle}, we will study oracle PAC-Bayes inequalities.
 While it is possible to derive oracle PAC-Bayes bounds both in expectation and with large probability, the one in expectation are much simpler to derive, and much shorter.
-Thus, I will mostly provide PAC-Bayes oracle bounds in expectation in~\ref{section:oracle}, and refer the reader to~\cite{cat2003,cat2007} for the corresponding bounds in probability.
+Thus, Section~\ref{section:oracle} will mostly cover PAC-Bayes oracle bounds in expectation, and we refer the reader to \citet{cat2003,cat2007} for the corresponding bounds in probability.

 Note that as the bound does not hold with large probability, as the previous bounds, it is no longer a PAC bound in the proper sense: {\it Probably Approximately Correct}.
-Once, I was attending a talk by Tsybakov where he presented some result from his paper with Dalalyan~\cite{dal2008} that can also be interpreted as a ``PAC-Bayes bound in expectation'', and he suggested the more appropriate EAC-Bayes acronym: {\it Expectedly Approximately Correct} (their paper is briefly discussed in Subsection~\ref{subsection:aggregation} below).
+A few years ago, I was attending a talk by Tsybakov where he presented some results from his paper with Dalalyan~\citep{dal2008} that can also be interpreted as a ``PAC-Bayes bound in expectation'', and he suggested the more appropriate EAC-Bayes acronym: {\it Expectedly Approximately Correct} (their paper is briefly discussed in Section~\ref{subsection:aggregation} below).
 I don't think this term was often reused since then.
-I also found recently in~\cite{grunwald2021pac} the acronym MAC-Bayes: {\it Mean Approximately Correct}.
+I also found recently the acronym MAC-Bayes~\citep{grunwald2021pac}: {\it Mean Approximately Correct}.
 In order to avoid any confusion I will stick to ``PAC-Bayes bound in expectation'', but I like EAC and MAC!
+Early examples of PAC-Bayes bounds in expectation were proven by \citet{alquier2006transductive,cat2007,juditsky2008learning,dal2008}.

 {\it Proof.} Once again, the beginning of the proof is the same as for Theorem~\ref{thm:first:bound}, until~\eqref{equa:proof:catoni}:

 This time, use Jensen's inequality to send the expectation with respect to the sample inside the exponential function: